ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 Main features:
   - **Estimation of the Optimal Truncations**: Step 1 computes the estimation of the optimal truncation positions given different prefixes.
 Briefly speaking, truncation sampling is mainly based on the fact that most of the out-of-distribution tokens reside in the tail of the predicted distribution by LLMs.
 Therefore, the quality of the generated text is expected to be improved by excluding a proper fraction of tail from the sampling procedure.
 For more details such as the rationale of our estimation method, please refer to our paper.

   - **Fair Comparison**: Step 2 computes the truncation positions of different methods given different prefixes at the same average risk level.
 A fair evaluation is guaranteed by comparing at the same average risk level, because the evaluation results are no longer affected by hyperparameter tuning.
 Step 3 mainly computes the two metrics of this benchmark, i.e., recall mean and risk standard error at a given average risk level, respectively.
-Recall mean indicates the diversity of a sampling method, while risk standard error indicates the adaptability of a sampling method.
-Notably, a lower risk standard error at a given risk level will lead to less amount of total risk in the auto-regressive generation process.
-For more details, please refer to our paper.

   - **User Reference for Parameter Selection**: Step 3 additionally provides the corresponding parameters of the evaluated sampling methods at certain risk levels.
 Since an appropriate parameter is critical for the effectiveness of a sampling method, our evaluation results could serve as a guideline to save the efforts from the labrious trial-and-error parameter tuning in practice.